 I know that she has impeccable handwriting, and her painting ability is no different, so I kind of always assumed she made her signs freehand.

 (If you’re interested in learning how to apply vinyl to wood instead of using a stencil, check out that tutorial instead.)

-One of her reasons is to make sure her letters look as good as they possibly can.
+She wants her lettering to look as good as it possibly can.
 She can choose a font, lay it out, and then get that exact look right where she wants it.
-It’s not limited to lettering on wood either, any small designs or accents you want to paint on wood with stencils is going to look a lot better.
+It’s not limited to lettering on wood either, any small designs or accents you want to paint on wood with stencils are going to look a lot better too.